 Determine the peak positions and intensities from the lower resolution spectrum.
-Assign the peaks to the normal mode vibrations of $CCl_4$ and justify the assignments.
+Assign the peaks to the normal mode vibrations of CCl4 and justify the assignments.
 As a help in assigning the peaks, you can use for example the IR and Raman activity of the vibrations, the depolarization spectra, and, if you wish, IR spectra from the literature (attach the IR spectrum you used or a reference to it in the report).
-The most accurate values for the intensities are obtained by integrating the area under each peak (for example in Origin-program: plot the peak you wish to integrate, select Analysis $\rightarrow$ Calculus $\rightarrow$ Integrate.
-Note that the area is determined starting from the y = 0 value, so a possible background should be removed before integrating).
+The most accurate values for the intensities are obtained by integrating the area under each peak (for example in Origin-program: select the data you wish to integrate, then Analysis \rightarrow Mathematics \rightarrow Integrate.
+Note that the area is determined starting from the y=0 value, so a possible background should be removed before integrating).
 Compare the peak positions with literature values (from for example NIST) and comment on the accuracy of the calibration.
 How could you improve the calibration?